 How do contributions work?

-The The PSPP is a contributory defined benefit (DB) plan.
+The PSPP is a contributory defined benefit (DB) plan.
 That means you’re required to make contributions to the Plan throughout your working years and your employer matches those contributions.

 Contributions are automatically deducted from your pay each period and deposited directly into the Plan to allow you to start building your pension credit.